 - Beginning in April, visit your patch(es) and count all the West Virginia White butterflies you find.
 Photograph some as vouchers too.
 You count can be a walked transect or loop or an area.
 Record your start time and end time.
 Measure the approximate distance you walked or area you thoroughly searched.
 The more you visit your patches the better, but even once is helpful!

-- Back home, log into our site called eButterfly and report your findings.
+- Back home, log into our site called eButterfly, join our project, and report your findings.
 Even if you don’t find any butterflies, zeros are important to report too!

 Can you break the early or late record for a West Virginia White sighting?
 Who will have the highest count?
 Can we find them in places they’ve never been recorded?
 We can’t wait to find out!